darfink/chakracore-rs/chakracore-sys/README.md

 **NOTE: The version on crates.io (version `0.0.2`) does not include support for generating bindings on-the-fly.
-This is because of the `libbindgen` dependecy, which is not yet published on crates.io.
-If this functionality is desired, use the git repository instead.
-It also requires ChakraCore to be built manually, outside the source tree, using `CHAKRA_SOURCE/BUILD`.**
+This is because of the `libbindgen` dependecy, which is not yet published.
+It also requires ChakraCore to be built manually, outside the source tree using `CHAKRA_SOURCE/BUILD`.
+If either one of these complications are problematic, use the git repository instead.**

 ## Requirements